Raging Fire (film)

-Raging Fire is a 2021 Hong Kong-Chinese action film directed by Benny Chan in his final directorial role before his death.
-It stars Donnie Yen in the lead role, alongside co-stars Nicholas Tse, Qin Lan and Simon Yam.
+Raging Fire is a 2021 action film directed by Benny Chan in his final directorial role before his death.
+The film is a co-production between Hong Kong and China and stars Donnie Yen in the lead role, alongside co-stars Nicholas Tse, Qin Lan and Simon Yam.

 Raging Fire was released on 30 July 2021 in mainland China and Hong Kong on 19 August 2021.
 A spiritual successor titled Raging Havoc began production in Hong Kong under its former title The Unleashed Blaze in October 2023.